CarlosBerken/supermarket-list-frontend/README.md

 npm start
 ```

-4.(Optional) If you want build a production version
+4. (Optional) If you want build a production version

 ```
 npm build